EndOverdosing/Youtube-Video-Scraper/README.md

 This is the easiest and most reliable way to run the application.

 1. Make sure you have Docker and Docker Compose installed.
-2. Create a `docker-compose.yml` file (provided below) in the same directory as your other files.
+2. Create a `docker-compose.yml` file (provided above) in the same directory as your other files.
-3. Run the application:
+3. Run the application from your terminal:
     ```bash
     docker-compose up --build
     ```